Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 These three parts rapidly change the refrigerant from a gas to a liquid, then back into a gas.
 The compressor increases the pressure and heat of the refrigerant and funnels it into the condenser coil, where it’s turned into liquid form and sent outside.
 The refrigerant is then sent back into the room and converted back to gas, cooling the evaporator coil.

 The fan blows indoor air into the cooled evaporator coil.
 Then, the cold air is sent back into the room.
 Finally, the heated and evaporated refrigerant gas is directed through the compressor, and the refrigerant returns to a liquid state.
 This cycle continues until the indoor room air reaches the temperature selected.
+It’s good to keep up with the maintenance of your unit, and we have several guides on AC maintenance, like how to test an AC compressor.

 While more powerful models may work a little faster and can sometimes cool rooms to lower temperatures, a 5000 BTU unit will be far more energy-efficient.
 This is especially true for older homes, as more powerful air conditioners can draw more power than the outlets can handle, which can cause brownouts or blown fuses.